Six Syllable Types and how to begin teaching Syllable Division

 R – R-Controlled

 Just as in one-syllable words, “r” is a robber.
-So when “r” comes after a vowel, we will circle the combination with a red marker and decide if it says, /ar/, /or/, or /er/ because in longer words, any of the vowels can say /er/.
+So when “r” comes after a vowel, we will circle the combination with a red marker for syllable division and decide if it says, /ar/, /or/, or /er/ because in longer words, any of the vowels can say /er/.
 We often will divide the syllable after the r-controlled rule.

 A boy is reading stories with multisyllable words.